klar01/CPSC_349_Portfolio-/README.md

 # CPSC_349_Portfolio-

-You can open any of the .html files in your browser by double clicking it.
-I recommend starting at the 'home.html'.
+You can open any of the HTML files in your default browser by double-clicking one of those files, or right-clicking the file and choosing your choice of web browser.
+I recommend starting at the 'index.html' since it's the home page.
+Once you open the 'index.html', using the navigation menu, you can easily naivagate between different pages.